SnowflakeCoder/programming/General/Garbage Collection Algorithms.md

 The G1 collector is a **parallel, concurrent**, and incrementally compacting **low-pause garbage collector**.
 This approach involves **segmenting the memory heap into multiple small regions** (typically 2048).
 Each region is marked as either young generation (further divided into **eden regions** or **survivor regions**) or old generation.
 This allows the GC to **avoid collecting the entire heap at once**, and instead approach the problem incrementally.
 It means that only a subset of the regions is considered at a time.

 G1 keep tracking of the **amount of live data that each region** contains.
 This information is used in determining the **regions that contain the most garbage**; so they are collected first.
-That’s why it is name garbage-first collection.
+That’s why it is name **garbage-first collection**.

 Just like other algorithms, unfortunately, the compacting operation takes place using the **Stop the World approach**.
 But as per it’s design goal, you can **set specific performance goals** to it.
 You can configure the **pauses duration** e.g. no more than 10 milliseconds.
 Garbage-First GC will do its best to meet this goal with high probability (but not with certainty, that would be hard real-time due to **OS level thread management**).